silverstripe/developer-docs/en/02_Developer_Guides/03_Forms/07_Using_GridField_With_Arbitrary_Data.md

 If your class doesn't implement a `canEdit()` method, or it does and the method returns `false`, the form will be read-only.

-[hint]
+> [!TIP]
-You can optionally implement the `i18n_plural_name()` method to return a localised string to represent the singular name of this model.
+> You can optionally implement the `i18n_plural_name()` method to return a localised string to represent the singular name of this model.
 This is used in the add button, breadcrumbs, and toasts.
-[/hint]

 ```php
 namespace App\Data;